yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ## Prepare the device

-Confirm that you have the noted the connection information from the Azure IoT Central portal from the previous section:
+Note the connection values for the following connection string parameters displayed in the IoT Central portal.
+You'll add these values to a configuration file in the next step:

 > * `ID scope`
 > * `Device ID`